I collaborated with the teams behind these products to obtain an extended free license. I did this mainly for two reasons.

 What is Turbo360?

 Turbo360, previously known as Serverless360, is a cloud management platform designed to simplify and optimize the management of serverless applications and cloud-native services.
-The platform primarily focuses on Azure services but now also supports Power Platform and offers a range of tools for monitoring, managing, automating, and troubleshooting serverless architectures and microservices, as well as cost management and analyses.
+The platform primarily focuses on Azure services but now also supports Power Platform and offers a range of tools for monitoring, managing, automating, and troubleshooting serverless architectures and microservices, as well as cost management and analysis.

 Configure a Service Principal in Turbo360